ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 Change the value of -Xms -Xmx in bat and sh according to the user environment, and then restart Migration Center.

+#### In the Windows environment, some text in the migration options window is not visible.

+##### Cause

+In Windows environments, when display scaling is set above 100%, some text in the migration options window may appear overlapping or cut off.

+##### Solution

+Set the display scaling to 100% or lower, and restart the Migration Center.

 ### Oracle

 #### The error message 'ORA-01652 unable to extend temp segment by 128 in tablespace TEMP' is printed.